dimitri-nicolo/calico/maintenance/troubleshoot/troubleshooting.md

 ### GlobalAlert reports error "Trying to create too many buckets"

 ```
-“Trying to create too many buckets.
+"Trying to create too many buckets.
 Must be less than or equal to: [10000] but was [10001].
 This limit can be set by changing the [search.max_buckets] cluster level setting."
 ```

 The GlobalAlert system has a hard limit of 10000 aggregation keys per